nedbat/cog/docs/running.rst

     options:
       -h, --help    show this help message and exit

+      -c, --checksum
-      -c            Checksum the output to protect it against accidental change.
+                    Checksum the output to protect it against accidental change.

+      -d, --delete-code
-      -d            Delete the generator code from the output file.
+                    Delete the generator code from the output file.

       -D name=val, --define name=val
                     Define a global string available to your generator code.

+      -e, --warn-empty
-      -e            Warn if a file has no cog code in it.
+                    Warn if a file has no cog code in it.

+      -I PATH, --include PATH
-      -I PATH       Add PATH to the list of directories for data files and modules.
+                    Add PATH to the list of directories for data files and modules.

+      -n ENCODING, --encoding ENCODING
-      -n ENCODING   Use ENCODING when reading and writing files.
+                    Use ENCODING when reading and writing files.

       -o OUTNAME, --output OUTNAME
                     Write the output to OUTNAME.

+      -p PROLOGUE, --prologue PROLOGUE
-      -p PROLOGUE   Prepend the generator source with PROLOGUE.
+                    Prepend the generator source with PROLOGUE.
 Useful to insert an import line.
 Example: -p "import math"

+      -P, --print-output
-      -P            Use print() instead of cog.outl() for code output.
+                    Use print() instead of cog.outl() for code output.

+      -r, --replace
-      -r            Replace the input file with the output.
+                    Replace the input file with the output.

+      -s STRING, --suffix STRING
-      -s STRING     Suffix all generated output lines with STRING.
+                    Suffix all generated output lines with STRING.

+      -U, --unix-newlines
-      -U            Write the output with Unix newlines (only LF line-endings).
+                    Write the output with Unix newlines (only LF line-endings).

+      -w CMD, --make-writable-cmd CMD
-      -w CMD        Use CMD if the output file needs to be made writable.
+                    Use CMD if the output file needs to be made writable.
 A %s in the CMD will be filled with the filename.

+      -x, --no-generate
-      -x            Excise all the generated output without running the generators.
+                    Excise all the generated output without running the generators.

+      -z, --eof-can-be-end
-      -z            The end-output marker can be omitted, and is assumed at eof.
+                    The end-output marker can be omitted, and is assumed at eof.

       -v, --version
                     Print the version of cog and exit.